 Lugano is, unfortunately, a bit remote.
 However, it is still easy to get to Lugano thanks to an extensive rail network and great roads.

-- Many activities mentioned here can be visited on foot.
+👟 Many activities mentioned here can be visited on foot.
 You can walk to most attractions if you are semi-fit.
 However, some places are probably too far from Lugano and you need to use other modes of transport.

-- For this Lugano itinerary, you could get around by car.
+🚘 For this Lugano itinerary, you could get around by car.
 However, I do not recommend it.
-I parked my car outside the city center (when I visited this summer, I left my van in a camping site and just got around via public transportation).
+I parked my car outside the city center (when I visited this summer, I left my van at a camping site and just got around via public transportation).
 The city center is quite busy and parking spots are rare.
-Also, parking in the small villages is not a fun task.
+Also, parking in small villages is not a fun task.
 Plus, you will be faster with public transportation most of the time.

-- You can rely on good, extensive, and punctual buses and trains if you need public transportation.
+🚍 You can rely on good, extensive, and punctual buses and trains if you need public transportation, including boats.
 I used buses within Lugano several times, and I will let you know when I felt the need to hop on a bus for this itinerary.